greenstevester/cornerstone/README.md

 ## Guides
 * [Creating a demo](documentation/DEMO.md)

-## Main Features
+## Foundation Features

 * Typescript - The tsconfig.json includes support for decorators, dynamic loading, and ESNext
+* webpack
+  * Dynamic modules - Make chunking and dynamic loading part of your design
+  * chunking
+  * Maps - Maps work with minified production code so that we can develop all the time with code we will use in prod

+## Removable Features
+Most of the features in this seed project are optional.
+You should also be able to easily add dependencies that are compatible with ES6 and TypeScript.

+That said

 * lit-html and lit-element - Polymer core libraries to build true web components
+    * Demo setup depends on these two libraries
+* Some custom code
+  * to extend lit-element
-* a few optional base code
+  * to provide a simple router
-* Dynamic modules - Make chunking and dynamic loading part of your design
 * Feature Demo Environemnt - Isolate features for the sake of documenting, testing, and showcasing.
 Includes an easy to bootstrap mechanism
 * Jest - for unit testing
 * TestCafe - for integration and end-to-end testing
 * Milligram - a tiny css library (<2k) that you can enhance or replace when/if you find you need something more.
-* Non-trivial example code showing all of the key features at work
+* Non-trivial example code showing all of the key features
-* Maps - Maps work with minified production code so that we can develop all the time with code we will use in prod

 ## Usage
 ### Setup